karmawallet/coding-challenge/README.md

 # Coding Challenge

+## Getting Started
-- Clone this repo
+- Create a new repo on github named `kw-coding-challenge-response`
+- Locally, create a new directory on your computer for this coding challenge
+- Run `git clone git@github.com:karmawallet/coding-challenge.git`.
+This will clone down the coding challenge.
+- Once you have the locally cloned repo for `coding-challenge`, cd into the repo directory and run `git remote set-url origin git@github.com/yourname/kw-coding-challenge-response.git`.
+This will set the upstream for your code to the repo you created.

+## Running the Code

-- Run `npm install`
+- Once you've created your remote repo copied from this repo, run `npm install`
-- To spin it up run `npm start`

-Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-The page will reload when you make changes.\
+- To spin it up run `npm start`, this should open up your browser.
+If it does not you can navigate to [http://localhost:3000](http://localhost:3000) to view it in your browser.
+The page will reload when you make changes.
 You may also see any lint errors in the console.
+- When you want to commit your code to your repo, run:
+  - `git add`
+  - `git commit -m 'your commit message text`
+  - `git push`

 ## Upon Completion

-When you have finished the exercise, please create a new Github public repo with your code, following the below directions:
+When you have finished the exercise, please send a link to your repo to sara@theimpactkarma.com and john@theimpactkarma.com

-1) Make a new repo on your Github account called `kw-coding-challenge-response`.
-2) On the locally cloned repo for `coding-challenge, run `git remote set-url origin git@github.com/yourname/kw-coding-challenge-response.get
-3)
-Push it.
-and send the link to sara@theimpactkarma.com and john@theimpactkarma.com.
-Information on how to create a new repo from an existing repo can be found here:
+## Questions?

+If you have any questions please email sara@theimpactkarma.com